What we know about the killing of 3 Israeli hostages by the IDF | KRDO

 Netanyahu has been under pressure domestically, both over his failure to anticipate the attacks and to bring the hostages home, but so far there seems little appetite to remove him with the conflict ongoing.

-Mossad Director David Barnea was expected to meet at the end of the week with Qatar’s prime minister in Europe to continue discussions about getting hostages released by Hamas, a source familiar with the plans told CNN Saturday.
-It was not immediately clear whether the meeting has happened yet.
+Mossad Director David Barnea met with Qatar’s prime minister in Europe this weekend to continue discussions about getting hostages released by Hamas, a source familiar with the plans told CNN Sunday.

 While the killing of the three hostages has added urgency to the conversations, the source said, it’s unclear if it incident will cost the Netanyahu politically or lead to any major changes in either government or the military.